anvaka/how-to-debug-node-js-addons/README.md

 # How to debug node.js addons in xcode?

-I recently started programming native addons but couldn't find any information about debugging this.
+I recently started programming native addons but couldn't find how to debug them easily.
-After digging for couple nights, I found very easy solution, so going to share it with you.
+After couple nights, I found very easy solution described below.

-This repository serves as a quick reference point for future and current node.js addon developers.

-To debug native addons generate an xcode project file, from the root of your project (where `binding.gyp` lives):
+To debug native addons generate an xcode project file.
+From the root of your project (where `binding.gyp` lives) run:

 ```
 node-gyp configure -- -f xcode